 · value for money and justification of costs

 Specificity is strongly encouraged: priority will be given to applications which provide sufficient, detailed information of the exact content and context of the outlined activity, a realistic demonstration of the technological implementation of the project, the intended use of funds, the planned outputs and outcomes, the rationale for the project proposed and its contribution to the field of design history and the Design History Society.

-5.b Any outcome that is the result of the Virtual Design History Student Award must be provided to the Design History Society Administrator for inclusion in the Design History Society’s website and preservation in its archives within no more than a calendar year.
+5.b Any outcome that is the result of the Virtual Event Award (Student) must be provided to the Design History Society Administrator for inclusion in the Design History Society’s website and preservation in its archives within no more than a calendar year.

 6. We wish to remind our applicants that;

 - the DHS is committed to supporting equalities and therefore invites applicants to reflect on and state clearly how their proposed projects address inequalities.

 - the DHS is also committed to addressing sustainability issues and invites applicants to state how their project has been shaped with an environmentally-conscious approach (in relation to travel, participation and use of resources).